dremio/gandiva/README.md

 #### Processing Arrow data

 The [Apache Arrow project](https://github.com/apache/arrow/) implements a columnar format for the representation and processing of big-data.
 It supports both flat and nested types, and has interfaces for memory sharing and transfer to disk/network.
-Gandiva provides the libraries to process data in arrow format using SQL-like expressions (project, filter and aggregate).
+Gandiva provides the libraries to process data in arrow format with SQL-like expressions (project, filter and aggregate).

 #### Run-time code generation

 SQL support a wide range of datatypes and operators.
-There are multiple ways to evaluate an expression :
+There are multiple ways to evaluate an expression at runtime :

 1. Using an interpreter

-When processing huge amounts of data, the interpreter becomes an overhead and affects the performance.
+    When processing huge amounts of data, the interpreter becomes an overhead and degrades the performance.
 This technique causes a lot of branching and conditional checks during runtime, which makes it unsuitable to take full advantage of the pipelining and SIMD capabilities of modern CPUs.

 2. Using runtime code generation

     In this method, the code for the SQL expression is generated at runtime and compiled using a JIT compiler.
 And, the generated code is then used to evaluate the expressions.
 The performance of expression evaluation is significantly higher in this mode compared to using an interpreter.

-Code generation can be done to a higher level language like Java and the the resulting code could be compiled using JIT techniques.
-However, this involves is an intermediate step of Java byte-code generation which makes it harder for using SIMD optimisations.
+Code generation can be done to a higher level language like Java and the the resulting code can be compiled using JIT techniques.
+However, this involves an intermediate step of Java byte-code generation which makes it harder for using SIMD optimisations.
 Also, the limitations on byte-code means that the code generation cannot use wider registers that are common in modern hardware to implement data types like decimals.

 Gandiva uses [LLVM](http://llvm.org/) tools to generate IR code and compile it at run-time to take maximum advantage of the hardware capabilities on the target machine.
 LLVM supports a wide variety of optimizations on the IR code like function inlining, loop vectorization and  instruction combining.
 Further, it supports the addition of custom optimization passes.

 #### Code Generation for processing Arrow data

 Almost all arrow arrays have two components - a data vector and a bitmap vector.
 The bitmap vector encodes the validity of the corresponding cell in the data vector.
 The result of an expression is dependent on the validity of the inputs.

  Consider a simple expression *c = *a + b**.
 For any given cell, the value of c is *null* if either a is *null* or b is *null*.

   The repeated checking of the validity bit for each input element and for each intermediate output in an expression tree has a deteriorating effect on performance (prevents pipelining).

 Gandiva takes a novel approach to solving this problem.
 Wherever possible, it decomposes the computation of the validity and value portions so that the two can be computed independently.
 Eg. consider the expression :

                          R = A + B - C